Lucasie Family: Early lives

 Rudolph Lucasie was born in Madagascar to French parents in 1833 and was married to his wife Antiana (sometimes called Antoinette) who was born in Venice in 1834.
 They had one child, Joseph Rudolph Lucasie, who was born in Germany in 1850.
-When they met P. T. Barnum they were living in Amsterdam and they moved to New York in 1858 to appear in his museum as one of the original "exhibitions."

-P. T. Barnum

-Barnum claimed, in an 1860 pamphlet called The History of Rudolph Lucasie, that the family was from Madagascar and were "white Negroes" who had parents of African descent.
-In an 1869 version of the same pamphlet Lucasie was said to have been "born of European parents" in Madagascar and were said to be "white Moors" who Barnum claimed were able to have children while "white Negroes" were not.
-Despite the later clarification, this misunderstanding was repeated about Rudolph Lucasie into the 1920s by Ripley's Believe it or Not and in various publications about Barnum thereafter.

 Mary Brett has written that there was a second child with albinism, one who was female, who would perform with them to "increase the appeal of the act" but that she was unrelated.
 Other sources claim that there was a sister who was either older or younger than Joseph but she was not named.

+Career

+When they met P. T. Barnum they were living in Amsterdam and they moved to New York in 1858 to appear in his museum as one of the original "exhibitions."

 The family toured the US and Canada, appearing in Montréal where they were said to speak "perfect English and French."
 Joseph learned to play the violin as part of the act and was both talented and popular.
 The Lucasies were paid well relative to other non-Barnum sideshow work, but there was tension between them and Barnum.
 Barnum called them "disagreeable" and threatened their manager, Dr. Oscar Kohn, that he would "put them in jail" if things did not improve.
 The Lucasies left New York when the original museum burned down in 1865.